Gannavaram

-Gannavaram is a Major Suburb of Vijayawada in Krishna district in the Indian state of Andhra Pradesh.
-It is also the mandal headquarters of Gannavaram mandal which is administered under Gudivada revenue division.
+Gannavaram is a village in Krishna district, Andhra Pradesh, India.
+It is the mandal headquarters of Gannavaram mandal which is administered under Gudivada revenue division.
 Vijayawada Airport is located here.
+Marlapalem is a part of Gannavaram.

 Name origin

 The name Gannavaram is based on the traditional Sanskrit words "Ganna" meaning Sugarcane and "varam" meaning 'blessing'.
 Historically Gannavaram used to be a primarily sugarcane-producing establishment.
 Hence named Gannavaram, 'blessed with sugarcane'.